kivesic/EPFL-ML-Capstone/README.md

 * Project.ipynb - Jupyter notebook with analysis
 * cross_border.csv the data file (the format of the data was slightly changed to make it readable by Jupyter).

-After reading the data and providing basic insigghts in the data, the data integrity is checked, and the plots show the the trends in commuters number per gender, age-group, and canton.
+After reading the data and providing basic insights in the data, the data integrity is checked, and the plots show the the trends in commuters number per gender, age-group, and canton.
 Finally, the predictions are provided and evaluated for the future number of cross-border commuters relying on historical data.